 Each leaf has irregular teeth on margins; dark green changing to reddish-purple fall color.

 Petioles are 1 inch long and have flat-topped glands at base of leaf blade (good ID indicator).

 Flower arrangement, shape, and size

-Lace cap type flower clusters (small, fertile flowers surrounded by showy, sterile flowers); white
+Large 4 to 5 inch, white, lacecap flower clusters (small, fertile flowers surrounded by showy, sterile flowers)

 Fruit, cone, nut, and seed descriptions

-Compactum (Viburnum opulus var. americanum 'Compactum'): Compact cultivar growing 5 to 6 feet high and wide; flowers and fruits well, but has poor fall color (yellow instead of red).
+Dwarf American Cranberry-bush viburnum (Viburnum opulus var. americanum 'Compactum'): Compact cultivar growing 5 to 6 feet high and wide; white lacecap flowers and red fruit; fall color is yellow.

-Hahs (Viburnum opulus var. americanum 'Hahs'): Selected for better fruit production, this cultivar has larger fruits.
-Plant grows 6 to 8 feet high and wide; dark green foliage turns red in fall.
+Hahs American Cranberry-bush viburnum (Viburnum opulus var. americanum 'Hahs'): Selected for better, larger fruit production; grows 6 to 8 feet high and wide; dark green foliage turns red in fall.

 Redwing® J.N.
 Select Cranberry-bush viburnum (Viburnum opulus var. americanum 'J.N.
 Select'): Newly emerging leaves has a hint of red; white flowers appear mid-to-late spring; persistent bright red fruit, and consistently red fall color.
 Good flower and fruit production.
+A Chicagoland Grows™ introduction.